japoveda10/PlatziProjects/2. DrawingCanvas/README.md

 In each iteration of the <code>for</code> and for the second figure (upper-right figure), initialX and finalY remain the same while initialY and finalX decrease by 10 pixels.

+<b>Note</b>
+The (multiplied by) is replacing the multiply symbol in JavaScript, because it cannot be shown in this type of file.